martent/sitesearch/README.md

 # Site Search

-A Ruby on Rails app that is responsible for the site search on the City of Malmo’s external web site.
-It uses the [siteseeker_normalizer](https://github.com/malmostad/siteseeker_normalizer) Gem for the Siteseeker integration.
-Editors choice is managed in the application itself.
+A Ruby on Rails app for the site search on the City of Malmo’s external web site.
+Search recommendations (editors choice) are managed in the application.
+The [siteseeker_normalizer](https://github.com/malmostad/siteseeker_normalizer) gem is used for the Siteseeker integration part.

 ## Dependencies
 * Ruby 2.0, 2.1
 * Rails 4.1
 * PostgreSQL
 * ElasticSearch 1.0
-* Memcached or other cache store with ttl support
+* Memcached
 * PhantomJS (for testing)

 ## Development Setup

 ## Build and Deployment
-The application is built and deployed using Capistrano.
-Deployment scripts are included in the source code.
+Build and deployment is made with Capistrano.

 Run the deployment script with one of the following command including the environment name: